A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: Integral equations on surfaces of revolution

 for all $m$, where we denote the Fourier modes of $G$ as $G_m$:

-We use the notation $G(s,s',\theta-\theta') = G(\bx-\bx')$ for when both $\bx$ and $\bx'$ are located on $\Gamma$, and likewise for the Fourier modes $G_m$.
-This procedure has reduced the problem of solving a boundary integral equation on a surface embedded in three dimensions to that of solving a sequence of boundary integral equations along curves embedded in two dimensions.
+We use the notation $G(s,s',\theta-\theta') = G(\bx-\bx')$ when both $\bx$ and $\bx'$ are located on $\Gamma$, and likewise for the Fourier modes $G_m$.
+This separation of variables procedure has reduced the problem of solving a boundary integral equation on a surface embedded in three dimensions to that of solving a sequence of boundary integral equations along the curve~$\gamma$, which is embedded in two dimensions.
 Given an efficient method for evaluating the modal Green's functions $G_m$, performing the synthesis and analysis of $\sigma$ and $f$ using the Fast Fourier Transform (FFT)~\cite{briggs_1995} yields a very efficient direct solver for the original problem.
-The efficient evaluation of $G_m$ and related functions for the Helmholtz equation is a long-studied problem, and is discussed in Section~\ref{sec_greens}.
+The efficient evaluation of $G_m$, for both the Laplace and Helmholtz problems, is a long-studied problem and discussed in Section~\ref{sec_greens}.

-We now turn our attention to the analogous problem, that of Fourier decomposing a vector-valued integral equation along a surface of revolution.
+We now turn our attention to an analogous problem, that of Fourier decomposing a vector-valued integral equation along a surface of revolution.
 While the generalized Debye system in~\eqref{eq_system} is defined in terms of scalar-valued unknowns, its discretization requires the application of layer potential operators to vector quantities.
-Slightly more care is required in this case than in the scalar case.
+Slightly more care is required than in the scalar case.